parihumagain/Give-me-gestalt_group_3/Files Final Paper/preregistration_report.md

 Gestalt theory has been around for a while but it was never initially proven, that people prefer art in which they can recognize patterns and structures.
 The experiment we reproduce acknowledge this lack of scientific proof of a relation that was proposed in many different contexts: philosophy, psychology and neuroscience.
 Cubist art is chosen since it is a mixture of forms, which need to be assembled by the viewer - and that are more or less easy to detect.
 Reviewing the experiment we noticed that only 20 participants were tested and a strong positive correlation between liking and understanding was suggested [1].
 We aim to have more participants for our study to get a broader and more reliable result. <br>
 We are also curios about 60 monochrome paintings, that were used in the experiment but were not mentioned at all in the paper.
 Therefore we reduced stimuli to the monochrome images to see if the result are still as clear and the corelation is as strong as suggested in the original study.
 Furthermore the question is wether it increases or decreases the effect shown in the paper.
-Apart from that it takes the focus from the object recognition due to colour to object recognition to the mere form of the image.
-Apart from that the use of only 60 images improves the time it takes the participant to complete the experiment and ensures a higher concentration throughout the experiment.
+Besides, it takes the focus from the object recognition due to colour to object recognition to the mere form of the object.
+Additionally, he use of only 60 images improves the time it takes the participant to complete the experiment and ensures a higher concentration throughout the experiment.

 # Research questions